 The life of a chimney sweep in Victorian times was nothing like what you see in Mary Poppins.
 It was a brutal, dreary existence for Victorian child chimney sweeps.
 Some were as young as 3 years old.
 Their tiny size made them a popular choice for going down the narrow chimney stacks.

 A Victorian Child Chimney Sweep may have been the most dangerous job for children in the 1800’s, especially when the child first started doing the job.
 Being sent down the chimney the first several times would cause the child’s arms, elbows, legs and knees to be rubbed and scraped raw.
 At times their knees and elbows looked like there was no skin at all on them.
 The boss would then wash their wounds with salt water and send them down another chimney without sympathy.

 After a time the child would develop calluses making their task a little more bearable.
 But the dangers of the job were only beginning.
 Falling was a major fear for chimney sweeps or getting stuck in the stacks also, both could cause death very easily.
 The constant breathing in of soot caused irreversible lung damage in many children.
 There were a few reported cases of children getting stuck in chimneys and no one even knowing it, leaving them to die alone from exposure or smoke inhalation or worse.
-I will leave it to your imagination as to how terrifying that must have been.
+I will leave it to your imagination about how terrifying that must have been.
 The lifespan of Victorian Chimney sweeps rarely made it to middle age.

 Interesting facts about Victorian Child Chimney Sweeps

 - Orphans were sometimes taken and put into (for lack of a better word) slavery, and then put back on the street when they grew too big for the chimneys.